Magnetixaft/AgileQueen/README.md

 ### From source code

 Requirements:
-- Flutter SDK version XX or above
+- Flutter SDK version 2.10.4
 - A development environment with Android SDK version XX or above
 - An Android emulator or Android device